ooikk/Arduino-Documentation/02_MISC/02_WiFi/Thingboard.md

 v1/gateway/telemetry
 ```

-3## 3.
-Availability on ThingsBoard Cloud and CE
+### Scenario 3: Availability on ThingsBoard Cloud and CE

 The availability of these approaches depends on the selected ThingsBoard edition.